Brave new world of Queensland Petroleum Royalties

 The new regime – Volume Model

-Under the volume-based model, royalties will be calculated on the volume of petroleum produced multiplied by the ‘average sales price’ per GJ multiplied by a percentage rate on a sliding scale.
+Under the volume-based model, royalties will be calculated on the volume of petroleum produced multiplied by the benchmark price per GJ multiplied by a percentage rate on a sliding scale.
+The relevant benchmark price will depend on the petroleum type, with the following four classes of petroleum being established:

-1. the person purchasing the petroleum is a related entity for either the producer or the producer’s related entity reseller;
+(a) the person purchasing the petroleum is a related entity for either the producer or the producer’s related entity reseller;

-3. a benchmark price decision applies (i.e. where the Commissioner or the Producer elect to use a benchmark price rather than actual sales price).
+(c) a benchmark price decision applies (i.e. where the Commissioner or the Producer elect to use a benchmark price rather than actual sales price).

 Royalty rates